Frequently Asked Questions

 - LEINOS is stocked at authorised dealers in major Indian metros and Tier-1 cities [VERIFY current dealer footprint].
 Typical dealer-to-site lead times are 2–5 business days within the dealer service area.
 For locations without a nearby dealer, our team can arrange direct dispatch from the India warehouse — typical lead time 7–10 business days [VERIFY].
 Talk to LEINOS with your project pin code and we will confirm exact lead time and routing.

 - Yes — when used as directed and fully cured.
 LEINOS finishes are formulated from linseed-based natural oils, plant resins, beeswax, and mineral pigments — no acrylics, formaldehyde, or solvent thinners.
 Specific products carry EN 71-3 (toy safety, heavy metals migration) and DIN 53160 (saliva and perspiration resistance) certifications, which apply to children's furniture and toys; see the certifications on the relevant product page.
-For food-contact wooden surfaces (cutting boards, butcher blocks), LEINOS 280 Countertop Oil is the recommended finish — see /products/prod-280.
+For food-contact wooden surfaces (cutting boards, butcher blocks), LEINOS 280 Countertop Oil is the recommended finish — see /products/countertop-oil.
 Full ingredient transparency: /natural-paints.

 - LEINOS products are formulated in Germany and meet the following European standards where applicable: EN 71-3 (toy safety), DIN 68861-1 (wood surface resistance), DIN 53160 (saliva/perspiration), DIN EN 927 (exterior wood coatings), and EU Decopaint Directive 2004/42/CE (VOC content).
 [VERIFY which Indian IS marks apply to which SKUs.]
 The full certification chain — what each cert means, the testing institute, and per-product certificate IDs — is documented at /natural-paints/certifications-standards.